 Writing Resources Center consultants are trained peer tutors who work with students in 50-minute consultations on writing and oral communication skills.
 Most consultants work 4-6 hours a week (beginning at minimum wage) and are expected to attend staff meetings on Mondays from 12-1 every other week.

 The application process begins each fall after the Fall Break.
 Students may submit an application independently or be recommended by a professor.
 Completed applications are due before Thanksgiving Break.
 The application includes a brief essay (no more than 2 pages double-spaced), a sample of academic writing, a draft of the applicant’s spring schedule, and a faculty recommendation form (see below).
 This information should be turned in to the WRC, Swem Library, First Floor.

 Selected applicants will be interviewed, usually during the first week of exams.
-Those accepted into the training class will be given permission to enroll in WRIT 399, a two-credit class offered each spring on Wednesdays from 12-1.
+Those accepted into the training class will be given permission to enroll in WRIT 399, a two-credit class offered each spring on Mondays and Wednesdays from 12-1.